-- determine whether or not water resources meet water quality standards and designated uses
+- Determine whether or not water resources meet water quality standards and designated uses

-- identify waters that do not meet water quality standards and list them as impaired waters
+- Identify waters that do not meet water quality standards and list them as impaired waters

-- identify waters that should be protected
+- Identify waters in good condition that should be protected

 - WRAPS report template (wq-ws4-03)